ConductionNL/docudesk/website/docs/api/anonymization-logs.md

 De-anonymization is a secure process that requires:

 1. The anonymized document (identified by its node ID)
-2. The anonymization key (which is encrypted and stored securely)
+2. The anonymization object containing the replacements

 ## API Endpoints